top of page

 State Large Ensemble Festivals Chair

 Phil Barnes has served as the Coordinator of Instrumental Music & Theatre for Montgomery County Public Schools since 2020.
-In this role, he supports over 200 teachers across the nation's 15th largest school district.
-MCPS is consistently named one of America’s Best Communities for Music Education by the NAMM Foundation.
+In this role he supports over 200 teachers across the nation's 15th largest school district, which is consistently named one of America’s Best Communities for Music Education by the NAMM Foundation.
 Before moving into administration, Phil spent 17 years teaching instrumental music, choral music, piano, guitar, music theory, music history, music technology, and music for special learners at the middle and high school levels.
 He is a proud product of the Maryland music education system, having attended Wicomico County Public Schools and the University of Maryland.

 Wegman Ey Headshot (2) - Jennifer Wegman-Ey.jpg

-Jenny Wegman-Ey - Howard County
+Mrs. Jenny Wegman-Ey, NBCT - Howard County

 State Solo & Ensemble Festivals Chair

-John Pusateri - Baltimore County
+John G Pusateri - Baltimore County

 Tri-M Chair